equwal/LispBrain/README.md

 ;; Also:
 > (brain:fuck "[This is a loop comment.]")
 ```
-Debugging brainfuck code can be done using all the normal lisp functions `step`, `trace`, `time`, etc., but require the user to understand how the internal code works.
+Debugging brainfuck code can be done using all the normal Common Lisp functions: `step`, `trace`, `time`, etc., but require the user to understand how the internal code works.
 For this reason there is no tutorial on how to properly debug your brainfuck code, just a couple examples.
+The user is encouraged to read the Common Lisp source code to get all the features of the Lisp debugging environment in their brainfuck.

 Suppose you want to make the tape only 10 bytes long:
 ```
 > (in-package :brain)
 > (setf *tape-size-default* 10) ;Sets the tape to only elements 0 to 9
 > (reset-globals) ;Resets the tape, pointer, and a few other things
-> *tape*
-10
-> *pointer*
-5
+> *tape-size-default* ;This is the variable that was just set 10
+> *pointer* ;This shows that the pointer gets moved to the middle also 5
 ```
 Suppose you want to find information about the + and - operations:
 ```
 > (trace incf-byte decf-byte)
 > (fuck "+-")
-;;;; This text following is implementation dependent, and looks like THIS on SBCL
+;;;; The following text is implementation dependent, and looks like this only on SBCL
   0: (INCF-BYTE)
   0: INCF-BYTE returned 1
   0: (DECF-BYTE)